CarlosPxr/Ibovespa-EqualWeithed/README.md

 # README
 ## Ibovespa Index Comparison

 This script compares the performance of an equal-weighted Ibovespa index with the traditional market-cap weighted Ibovespa index.
-It retrieves the list of Ibovespa stocks from the Status Invest website, calculates their daily returns, and plots the cumulative returns for both indices over a specified period.
+It retrieves the list of Ibovespa stocks from the Status Invest website, calculates their daily returns, and plots the cumulative returns for both indices over a specified period, highlighting the performance differences through sectoral comparisons of returns.

 ### Requirements
 - Python 3.x